0xajd/x-gorgon-tt-encrypt/README.md

-# TikTok X-Gorgon & X-Khronos Generation
+# TikTok X-Gorgon & TTEncrypt

-X-Gorgon/X-Khronos headers are required for mobile app api requests.
+**X-Gorgon/X-Khronos** headers are required for mobile app api requests.
 My API provides the standalone solution without any external or special requirements to do the calculations

+**TTEncrypt** is required to do device registrations, applog for valid api requests.

-The script can run as library/module on any platform with Python v3.8+ or NodeJS v12+ without any dependency with Frida/Emulators/ADB of any kind
+The script can run as library/module on any platform with Python v3.8+, PHP v7+ & NodeJS v12+ without any dependency with Frida/Emulators/ADB of any kind

-## Availble in:
+## X-Gorgon:
 - NodeJS
 - Python
-- PHP (Translation in progress...)
+- PHP

-## Versions:
+## X Gorgon Versions:
 - v03 (Nodejs)
-- v0404 (NodeJS/Python)
+- v0404 (NodeJS/Python/PHP)

-## TikTok Version: 17.6.3
+## TTEncrypt

-Sample Response:
+TT Encrypt available for device registration and applog with no dependency of any device/emulators
+- PHP
+- Python

+X-Gorgon Response Object:
 ```json
 {
     "X-Gorgon": "0404d0e400010f39aa7f1704a5760372721ccf34c4f2ad41546b",